nomic-ai/gpt4all/gpt4all-bindings/python/README.md

 ## Local Build Instructions

+### Prerequisites

+On Windows and Linux, building GPT4All requires the complete Vulkan SDK.
+You may download it from here: https://vulkan.lunarg.com/sdk/home

+macOS users do not need Vulkan, as GPT4All will use Metal instead.

+### Building the python bindings

 **NOTE**: If you are doing this on a Windows machine, you must build the GPT4All backend using [MinGW64](https://www.mingw-w64.org/) compiler.

 1. Setup `llmodel`